python-cmd2/cmd2/CONTRIBUTING.md

 ### Setting up for cmd2 development
-For doing cmd2 development, it is recommended you create a virutal environment using Conda or Virtualenv and install the package from the source.
+For doing cmd2 development, it is recommended you create a virtual environment using Conda or Virtualenv and install the package from the source.

 #### Create a new environment for cmd2 using Pipenv